Why use multiple databases?

 Different databases focus on different areas of the literature.
 This is especially significant in Radiologic Science, as in other Allied Health Sciences.
 So, for instance, although there is substantial overlap in PubMed and EMBASE, you may find better coverage of the North American literature in PubMed and better coverage of European and non-North American literature in EMBASE.

-Don't forget, Ask-a-Librarian when you have difficulty finding what you're looking for in a database.
+Don't forget, Ask Us when you have difficulty finding what you're looking for in a database.

 Don't forget, many databases have a link to help files as part of their search screens.